CameronPennington/02_trivia_api/backend/README.md

 DELETE ...

 GET '/categories'
-- Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
+- Fetches a list of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
-- Returns: An object with a single key, categories, that contains a object of id: category_string key:value pairs.
+- Returns: An array of currently available categories:
-{'1' : "Science",
-'2' : "Art",
-'3' : "Geography",
-'4' : "History",
-'5' : "Entertainment",
-'6' : "Sports"}
+    ['Science', 'Art', 'Geography', 'History', 'Entertainment', 'Sports']

 ```
+GET '/questions'/
+- Fetches a

 ## Testing
 To run the tests, run